pnepe6/es6-rollup-boilerplate/README.md

 #### Configuration

 ##### Rollup configuration

-Access rollup configuration in rollup.config.js/
+Access rollup configuration in `rollup.config.js`

-In order to manage DEVELOPMENT and PRODUCTION environment, "targets" and "plugin" key are prepared in advance.
+In order to manage `DEVELOPMENT` and `PRODUCTION` environment , "targets" and "plugin" key are prepared in advance.
 The main configuration will mostly focus on "external" and "globals" keys, depending on project external dependencies.
 For more configuration option please refer to [wiki rollup](https://github.com/rollup/rollup/wiki).

 - Level O + 1 - branch master and es6

 ````
 export default {
       entry: 'src/index.js',
-      moduleName: 'styled',
+      moduleName: 'module-rollup',
       exports: 'named',
       targets,
       plugins,